F4FXL/DStarGateway/README.md

 ```
 make ENABLE_DEBUG=1
 ```
-Note that this will link with libl
+Note that this will will add libl dependency.
+Building this way will output the stack trace in case of a crash.
 ## 3.6.
 Installing
 The program is meant to run as a systemd service.
 All bits an pieces are provided.
 ```